What's in Congress' emergency coronavirus bill? Here's what you need to know.

 Food assistance

-The bill allocates an additional $500 million to the Special Supplemental Nutrition Program for Women Infants and Children, which provides access to food for low-income pregnant women and mothers, with young children, who have lost their jobs due to the outbreak.
+The bill would allocate an additional $500 million to the Special Supplemental Nutrition Program for Women, Infants and Children, which provides access to food for low-income pregnant women and mothers with young children who have lost their jobs because of the outbreak.

-An additional $400 million will be granted to the Emergency Food Assistance Program, which would help food banks meet the increased demand they are likely to experience.
+An additional $400 million would be granted to the Emergency Food Assistance Program, which would help food banks meet the increased demand they are likely to experience.

-The bill allows for states to provide families whose children receive free or reduced-price school meals with money to buy food in the event of school closures.
-The assistance will kick in after five consecutive days of canceled school.
+The bill would allow for states to provide families whose children receive free or reduced-price school meals with money to buy food in the event of school closings.
+The assistance would kick in after five consecutive days of canceled school.

 It also calls for emergency Supplemental Nutrition Assistance Program aid to families with children who receive free or reduced-price meals at school.
-The work requirements for SNAP will be temporarily suspended under the bill.
+The work requirements for SNAP would be suspended under the bill.

-For older Americans, the bill provides emergency funding for programs such as Home-Delivered Nutrition Services, which provides meals to senior centers and homes of older adults who live alone.
+For older Americans, the bill would provide emergency funding for programs like Home-Delivered Nutrition Services, which provides meals to senior centers and homes of older adults who live alone.

 Protections for health care workers